ATpoint/vizzy/README.md

 ## vizzy
 Functions for data visualization.
+Under development.
 Documentation will follow.